1. Why use this guide?

-These documents were given to the seaman and may sometimes be found amongst his personal papers.
-Very few seem to have been preserved amongst official archives in the UK, although occasionally a Release (List M) for the whole crew may be found with the crew lists in BT 98.
+These documents were given to the seaman and you might find them if they were kept by the individual or their family.
+Very few seem to have been preserved in official archives in the UK, although occasionally a Release (List M) for the whole crew may be found with the crew lists in BT 98.

 Christopher T and Michael J Watts, My Ancestor Was a Merchant Seaman (Society of Genealogists, second edition with addendum, 2004)

 Simon Wills, Tracing Your Merchant Navy Ancestors (Pen & Sword, 2012)